-Join Thom Tremblay for an in-depth discussion in this video Comparing contact options, part of Fundamentals of Stress Analysis Tools in Inventor Professional.
+Join Thom Tremblay for an in-depth discussion in this video Comparing contact options, part of Autodesk Inventor Professional: Stress Analysis Tools.

 - The process for executing a stress analysis inside of an assembly with Autodesk Inventor Professional is essentially the same as a part model.
 There are a couple of unique considerations.
 The primary one to focus on is contacts.
 Contacts control how the two parts either remain stuck together, can slide across one another or can, perhaps, even separate as stress is applied to the assembly.
 Another consideration is what components you might not need to include in the stress analysis.

 For example, I have a simulation set up, but because I was able to use the design accelerator and validate that this particular bolt is strong enough, I do not need to include it in this simulation, so I can just simply select Exclude From Simulation and the two bolted connections are no longer part of this model.
 Now I can tell it to search for Automatic Contacts.
 This is a step that is required before applying manual contacts.
 By default, Inventor will insert a bonded contact between parts.

 That means that those parts are stuck together in that position.
 If I review the two bonded contacts that were applied, one is between the lower pad and the wall, and the upper is the top part that will be bolted to the wall and the wall itself.
 That's great.
 However, the lower one I want to be able to slide, if necessary.
 This way I can decide if, perhaps, a third screw is required to hold this in place.
 I can double-click on this contact and take a look at the options.